- AUSM / Study Abroad

 Why study community organizing?

 Latino immigrant communities are expanding rapidly in the US, with increased growth expected in the coming decades.
-Immigrants face a series of challenges that are poorly understood - or not even considered - by the population at large, including language challenges, racism, family disintegration, workplace exploitation, lack of educational opportunities, cultural adjustments, difficulties accessing social and political resources, etc. While some problems - such as language barriers and the criminalization of undocumented people - are particular to immigrants, others are the same issues confronted by any group exploited in a systemic way.
+Immigrants face a series of challenges that are poorly understood - or not even considered - by the population at large, including language challenges, racism, family disintegration, workplace exploitation, lack of educational opportunities, cultural adjustments, difficulties accessing social and political resources, etc. While some problems - such as language barriers and the criminalization of undocumented people - are particular to immigrants, others are similar to issues confronted by many groups that suffer systematic exploitation.
 Especially in the context of shrinking governments in the neoliberal era, immigrants are largely left to fend for themselves in an often hostile and foreign culture.
 In this context, the (re)construction of community is key to building better lives and fomenting significant social change.

 This serious deficiency results in community organizers who are forced to learn haphazardly “on the job.”
 There is often little time for theoretical reflection or systematic development of organizing or education skills.
-The master’s programs in Community Organizing offers a space for development of effective and theoretically grounded social actors prepared to confront the challenges of organizing in Latino/a communities in the 21st century.
+The master’s programs in Community Organizing offers a space for development of effective and theoretically grounded social actors prepared to confront the challenges of community organizing in the 21st century.

-The program is centered in the Albany Park Autonomous Center, a largely Latino community center in an immigrant neighborhood on Chicago’s northwest side.
+The program is based in the Albany Park Centro Autonomo, a largely Latino community center in an immigrant neighborhood on Chicago’s northwest side.
 The Centro Autónomo is a community center in the literal sense of the concept.
 In this time of free trade regimes that demolish economies, fomenting extreme anti-immigrant sentiment, this space serves as a place to reconstruct the collectivity that the current economic system is very efficient at destroying.
-The foundation of this practice of community-building is rooted in monthly asambleas and weekly meetings with different committees established by community members.
+The practice of community-building is rooted in monthly asambleas and weekly meetings with different committees established by community members.
 Students combine theory with hands-on practice in various community center projects, including:

 -An adult bilingual high school founded on popular education practices